 - Females have brown bodies overall, with a grayer-colored head.

 American Wigeons are numerous, but they prefer quiet lakes and marshes away from people.
-Their diet consists of a higher proportion of plant matter than other ducks and will even go to farm fields to feed, similar to geese.
+Their diet consists of more plant matter than other ducks, and they will even go to farm fields to feed, similar to geese.
 Their short bill provides a lot of power to help pluck vegetation with ease!

 American Wigeon Range Map

 Since they can scare easily when approached, one of the best ways to see these water birds in South Dakota is to listen for them!
 Males give a 3-part nasal whistle (whew-whew-whew) at any time of the year, which sort of sounds like a kazoo (listen below)!
 Females don’t whistle, but they do produce a harsh grunt quack.

 #4.
 Northern Pintail

 - Slender ducks with long tails and necks and a pale black-gray bill.